typpo/my-site/posts/prompt-engineering-framework.md

 </details>

-### Create a feedback loop
+## Closing the feedback loop

-As you scale, instead of manually assembling your golden dataset, you can achieve quality a broad range of inputs by collecting test cases from your users.
+As a company scales, instead of manually assembling a golden dataset, it can achieve quality a broad range of inputs by collecting test cases from users.

 In practice, this means asking users to mark particularly good or bad LLM outputs.
 For example, collecting 👍/👎 ratings will give you some signal on cases that are particularly interesting or valuable.

-Collecting this data has the added bonus of helping you fine-tune a model if that's something you want to do eventually.
+This has the added bonus of helping you fine-tune a model if that's something you want to do eventually.

+What's outlined in this post is one part of a larger system:
+- Prompt tuning & evaluation
+- Prompt version control
+- Continuous integration and deployment

+Once a prompt is validated through evaluation, the continuous integration system will release it to a staging or production environment, or a live experiment.
+Ideally, prompt evaluations become part of our development infrastructure in the same way that unit tests are.

 ## Other prompt engineering principles